Confidentiality of Student Records Policy - 50.05

 In order to inspect and review these records, the student must submit a written request in the presence of designated personnel of the office maintaining the records.
 Requests for inspection and review by the student shall be granted as soon as possible, but no later than forty-five days after the date of request.
 Documents or files may not be altered or removed by the student, and requests for copies of documents other than HCC official transcripts may be denied.

-Except as provided below, the college may not release personally identifiable information in education records or directory information, or allow anyone access to those records, unless the student has given written consent for the release of records including the reason for release, and to whom the records should be released.
+Except as provided below, the college may not release personally identifiable information in education records, or allow anyone access to those records, unless the student has given written consent for the release of records including the reason for release, and to whom the records should be released.
 A copy of the released record is furnished to the student, if requested.
 Except as noted below, all individuals who request or obtain file access must submit an explanatory statement.
 The college is responsible for preparing and maintaining a record of requests and the reasons why the documents were released.

 - HCC officials on a "need-to-know" basis, according to the procedures of RRVA and at the discretion of the custodian of the records.
 HCC officials include contractors, consultants, volunteers, and other parties to whom the college has outsourced institutional services or functions;